Virginia

 Water Quality in Virginia

 While one monitoring session can provide an immediate stream health score, the real power of water quality monitoring is revealed over the long term.
 With regular monitoring over the course of many years, we can identify areas where water quality needs our attention and where it has improved.
-The gallery below shows the water quality scores reported by Virginia Save Our Streams volunteers from 2011 to 2021.
-Scroll through these images to see how our monitoring efforts have expanded in the last ten years and how stream health has changed over time.
+The map below shows the stream health scores reported by Virginia Save Our Streams volunteers from 2010 to 2023.
+Click the legend arrow in the top left corner to see how our monitoring efforts have expanded in the last ten years and how stream health has changed over time.

 What’s Hurting Water Quality in Virginia?